SquareBracketAssociates/Booklet-TestingInPharo/Chapters/Web/Web.md

 #### Find element by class name

-The class attribute of a HTML element is used to add style to our pages.
+The class attribute of an HTML element is used to add style to our pages.
 And it can be used to identify elements too.

 In the next example:
 ```